Reznikov supported initiative to cut off electricity supply to Russian Embassy in Prague: good example for rest of world

 Quote: "It’s time for the terrorist state to get a taste of its own medicine, to get a flavour of what they are doing to the civilian population of Ukraine.
 Great initiative… to turn off electricity and water supply at the Russian embassy in Prague."

-It’s time for the terrorist state to get a taste of its own medicine, to get a flavour of what they are doing to the civilian population of 🇺🇦.
+It’s time for the terrorist state to get a taste of its own medicine, to get a flavour of what they are doing to the civilian population of 🇺🇦.— Oleksii Reznikov (@oleksiireznikov) December 2, 2022

 Great initiative by @DarPutinovi to turn off electricity and water supply to the russian embassy in Prague.https://t.co/eS8RvxtjoD